Table of Contents

 Oracle

-The Oracle connector use the oracledb package to connect to an Oracle instance.
+The Oracle Connector uses oracledb to connect to an Oracle instance.

-The included Free Public DB SearchProvider has tested against 23c Free and presumably supports earlier versions.
+The included Free Public DB SearchProvider has been tested with 23c Free and likely supports earlier versions.

 PostgreSQL